About

 Founder, Chairman and CEO, Vista Equity Partners

-Robert F. Smith is an engineer, investment professional, entrepreneur and philanthropist.
-He currently serves as Founder, Chairman and CEO of Vista Equity Partners, a leading global investment firm that exclusively focuses on enterprise software, data and technology-enabled companies.
-Smith is also the founding director and President of the Fund II Foundation
+Engineer, business leader, dealmaker, entrepreneur and philanthropist Robert F. Smith co-leads Southern Communities Initiative (SCI) alongside Dan Schulman (former CEO of PayPal) and Rich Lesser (Global Chair of Boston Consulting Group).
+He currently serves as the Founder, Chairman and CEO of Vista Equity Partners (Vista), a leading global investment firm that exclusively focuses on enterprise software, data and technology-enabled businesses.
+Smith is also the founding director and President of Fund II Foundation, an organization dedicated to advancing social change and creating a better future for Black Americans.

-While he is widely known for his business prowess and success in the private equity industry, he is just as passionate about philanthropy, especially pertaining to helping uplift the Black American community and other underserved groups.
-After witnessing how his $34 million donation to pay off the student debt of the 2019 Morehouse College graduating class financially liberated those students, Smith was inspired to create Student Freedom Initiative.
-Over his career, he has also made several financial contributions to his alma maters to support minority scholarship opportunities.
+While he is widely known for his business prowess and success in the investment industry, he is just as passionate about philanthropy, especially pertaining to helping uplift the Black American community and other communities that lack access to opportunities.
+Throughout his career, Smith has made financial contributions to several organizations and initiatives that support his mission.

 History: Early Life and Career Path

-Born to two educators in 1962 in Denver, Colorado, Smith was always surrounded by new ideas, which helped generate his love and passion for learning.
-However, what he took the most from his hard-working, middle-class upbringing was the importance of a good education and the drive to succeed.
+Born to two educators in 1962 in Denver, CO, Smith developed a love and passion for learning.
 Throughout his formative years, Smith watched his parents work hard and dedicate themselves to noble causes like the Civil Rights Movement.
-His mother even donated $25 each week to the United Negro College Fund (UNCF) — no matter the family’s financial situation.
+His mother even donated $25 each month to the United Negro College Fund (UNCF) — no matter the family’s financial situation.

-Smith took this drive and compassion with him as he went through the Denver public school system and eventually applied to a prestigious Bell Laboratory internship while still in high school.
-As the position was meant for college students, Smith was originally rejected, but after months of persistence, he was given the opportunity to interview and was offered the position.
-He then continued working at Bell throughout his winter and summer breaks.
-In 1985, Smith earned a chemical engineering degree from Cornell University.
+Smith took this drive and compassion with him as he went through the Denver public school system.
+While he was still in high school, he applied for an internship position at Bell Labs — a spot typically reserved for college students.
+Smith was originally rejected, but after months of persistence, he was given an opportunity to interview and was offered the position.
+He continued working at Bell Labs throughout his school breaks until he graduated in 1985 from Cornell University with a chemical engineering degree.

-Out of college, Smith lived a fulfilling life as an engineer and eventually became passionate about private equity and investments, leading him to find a way to combine his dual interests of science and business.
-He went back to school to earn his MBA with honors from Columbia Business School and joined the team at Goldman Sachs in 1994.
+Out of college, Smith lived a fulfilling life as an engineer and later became passionate about private equity and investments.
+He went back to school to pursue his MBA at Columbia Business School.
+After graduating with honors from Columbia University in 1994, Smith started working at Goldman Sachs.

 Philanthropy: Helping to Create a Better World

-Smith’s charitable interests range from the arts and environmental conservation to education and technological development — all with a focus on Black Americans and underserved communities.
-In 2016, he donated $20 million to the National Museum of African American History and Culture, which was the largest donation made by an individual to the museum at the time.
-Smith has donated to causes advancing cancer research and education, expanding access to the great outdoors and promoting education reform in underserved communities.
+Smith’s charitable interests range from the arts and outdoors to education and technological development — most with a focus on Black Americans and other underrepresented communities.
 In 2017, he signed the Giving Pledge in which he promised to donate more than half of his wealth to charitable organizations during his lifetime.

 Robert F. Smith smiles while wearing a blue suit during an interview.